morgana-x/SCPRoleplayCommands/README.md

 This plugin adds 2 commands, both are highly configurable and have cooldown notifications etc.

+You can completely disable any if you want as well

 You can bind them in the client console with `cmdbind .push l` or `cmdbind .pat k` for example

 ## .push